Continue This Thread. Karim Adduchi x Tess van Zalinge

 Karim Adduchi x Tess van Zalinge

-Karim Adduchi (1988) garneres success in recent years through the way he translates traditional techniques from his native Morocco into haute couture.
+Karim Adduchi (1988) garnered success in recent years through the way he translates traditional techniques from his native Morocco into haute couture.
 He works with different communities worldwide, from those fleeing their homeland to experts on classical Moroccan embroidery techniques.
 Encounters and connections such as these guide his collections and projects.

 Tess van Zalinge (1989) works at the intersection of couture and ready-to-wear, giving ample attention to craftsmanship, sculptural forms, and sustainability.
 Having a fascination with Dutch heritage, she taps into knowledge about classical regional dresses and techniques for much of her inspiration.
 Through an almost exclusive use of leftover designer fabrics – unsold merchandise known as deadstock – her collections demonstrate how fashion can be more sustainable.